-If the revocation request cannot be carried out in accordance with a) or b), the Registration Officer in the Customer Organisation or the Subject may contact Telia Revocation Service by telephone or email and make a revocation request.
-Authorised Telia revocation staff, then authenticates the identity of the originator of a revocation request according to section 3.4 and makes the revocation request using Telia's CA system.
+Subscriber or Applicant may contact Telia CA's Revocation Service by telephone, use an URL or via online channel and make a revocation request (see 1.5.2).
+Authorised Telia CA staff then authenticate the identity of the originator of a revocation request according to section 3.4 and processes the revocation request..